KhaliqSalako/north-star/journals/louis_journal.md

 # Louis Journal

+1. 3/9/2022

+   - We finalized the project today by working through a series of minor bug fixes.
+We got the photo carosel working on the login page and worked through the linter.
+The code us fully ready to be graded with all bugs fixed and no red in the console.
+All features are working well.

 1. 3/8/2022

    - Mostly finished with the project but just continued cleaning up a few errors, and fine tuning the styling.
 We are mostly working on adding photos to the website and formatting them on the pages.
 The project is almost complete and we should be done by tomorrow.

 1. 3/7/2022

    - We are at the point in the project where we are working on styling and bug fixing.
 We set up the forms the way we wanted to and were working on divising containers for our main page.
 We also discussed adding some error handling to the code which we hope to implement tomorrow.

 1. 3/6/2022